MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 If you want to use multi-factor authentication (MFA) to connect to Exchange Online PowerShell, you can't use the instructions at [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md) to use remote PowerShell to connect to Exchange Online.
 MFA requires you to install the Exchange Online Remote PowerShell Module, and use the **Connect-EXOPSSession** cmdlet to connect.

 > [!NOTE]
-> You can't use the Exchange Online Remote PowerShell Module to connect to Exchange Online PowerShell and Security & Compliance Center PowerShell in the same session (window).
-You need to use separate sessions of the Exchange Online Remote PowerShell Module.
+> • You can't use the Exchange Online Remote PowerShell Module to connect to Exchange Online PowerShell and Security & Compliance Center PowerShell in the same session (window).
+You need to use separate sessions of the Exchange Online Remote PowerShell Module. <br/>• Delegated Access Permission (DAP) partners can't use the procedures in this topic to connect to their customer tenant organizations in Exchange Online PowerShell.
+MFA and the Exchange Online Remote PowerShell Module don't work with delegated authentication.

 ## What do you need to know before you begin?